-Shey Monastery or Shey Palace is situated 15 km south of the town of Leh in Ladakh region.
+Shey Monastery or Shey Palace is situated 15 km south of the town of Leh in the Ladakh region.
 This ancient monastery of Shey offers some dramatic panoramic views from its complex.
-The monastery which is mostly in ruins now is located on a hillock of the Leh – Manali Highway towards Thiksey Monastery.
+The monastery which is mostly in ruins now lies on a hillock of the Leh – Manali Highway towards Thiksey Monastery.

 Let's quickly dive into the details: